mpatacchiola/blog/_posts/2016-11-12-the-simplest-classifier-histogram-intersection.markdown

 The method `returnHistogramComparisonArray()` returns a **numpy array** which contains the result of the intersection between the image and the models.
 In this function it is possible to specify the comparison method, `intersection` refers to the method we discussed in this article.
 Other available methods are `correlation` ([Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient)), `chisqr` ([Chi-Square](https://en.wikipedia.org/wiki/Chi-squared_test)) and `bhattacharyya` which is an implementation of the [Bhattacharyya distance measure](https://en.wikipedia.org/wiki/Bhattacharyya_distance).
 The following table shows the **distance value returned by each method** in case of exact match, half match and mismatch of the two histograms:

 {% include add_table_line.html type="style" %}
-{% assign array = "HISTOGRAMS,CORRELATION,CHI SQUARE,INTERSECTION,NHATTACHARYYA" | split: "," %}
+{% assign array = "HISTOGRAMS,CORRELATION,CHI SQUARE,INTERSECTION,BHATTACHARYYA" | split: "," %}
 {% assign k = "header" %}
 {% include add_table_line.html type="header" values=array %}
 {% assign array = "Exact Match,1.0,0.0,1.0,0.0" | split: "," %}